penoonan/app/README.md

 ##Getting Started

 This Sketch sample app is not on Packagist yet, but the [framework code](http://www.github.com/sketchwp/sketch) is.
-So for now if you want to use it, open up your terminal, navigate to basically anywhere in your Wordpress project:
+So for now if you want to use it, open up your terminal, navigate to basically anywhere in your Wordpress project, then:

 * `git clone https://github.com/pnoonan/sketch.git`
 * `cd sketch`